 This paper analyzes the effects of racial diversity on political participation in American cities.
-In contrast to some recent research on the subject, the paper argues that incentives for participation are greatly reduced by homogeneity.
-It is argued that heterogeneous places are characterized by more conflict over resources and more mobilized groups, leading to higher levels of political participation.
-In order to test this argument I use data from the 2000 Social Capital Community Benchmark Survey-a survey of more than 29,000 individuals across the United States.
-Respondents to the survey were matched with census data on their place of residence, creating a unique dataset which is analyzed using multilevel modeling techniques.
+Previous work on the relationship between diversity and participation has produced ambiguous results.
+Some find that diversity suppresses political participation while others maintain the opposite.
+I argue that incentives for participation are reduced by homogeneity.
+Heterogeneous places are characterized by more conflict over resources and more mobilized groups, leading to higher levels of political participation.
+However, I also argue that different racial groups react differently to diversity.
+The paper uses data from the 2000 Social Capital Community Benchmark Survey, respondents from which were matched with census data on their place of residence.
 The results of this analysis indicate that racial diversity affects the propensity to vote differently for different racial groups and that these differences vary across communities.
 While white people are less likely to vote the more racially diverse their city of residence is, the relationship is the reverse for minority populations.